Last updated: 14 May 2026

 We commit to:

 If a security incident affects users' personal data, we will notify the UK Information Commissioner's Office within 72 hours of becoming aware (as required by UK GDPR Article 33) and notify affected users without undue delay (Article 34) if there is a high risk to their rights and freedoms.
-In practice, given how little data we hold, the population most likely to be affected is newsletter subscribers and Mood Map participants — and we have direct email contact with the former.
+In practice, given how little data we hold, the populations most likely to be affected are newsletter subscribers, Mood Map participants, and Moodz Wall submitters — and we have direct contact details for the first group.

 Moodz is intended to be a kind, low-stakes way to track and reflect on emotions.
 If something in the app is not landing that way for you — copy that feels invalidating, illustrations that feel wrong, mechanics that nudge unhealthy behaviour — please tell us.
 We will read it and act, even when it means changing something we've shipped.